evangelistagrace/evangelistagrace.github.io/_posts/2019-10-14-Goodbye-Blogger-Hello-Jekyll.md

 ## The need for change

 Then there was the realization of Blogger's declining popularity.
 I have very few friends who do actually own a blog.
 It didn't take me long to realize that no one uses Blogger anymore.
 I have been exploring other alternatives along the way such as WordPress, Tumblr and Medium.
 But all of these platforms seemed to have their own agenda.
 I didn't really see myself posting lengthy posts in Tumblr and I didn't see my rants suitable to be published in Medium and WordPress just had a community of people who were, let's be frank, mostly middle-aged people or business-minded people.
 In a nutshell, I didn't see myself fitting in these virtual environments.
-Yes, it's not just about getting your thoughts out but it's also fitting in the community of people who gives life to these platforms.
+Yes, it's not just about getting your thoughts out there but also fitting into the community of people who gives life to these platforms.

 ## Revelation